-Shoulder Pain –
+Shoulder Pain – How to Avoid it

 When do we experience Shoulder Pain?
 Picking up the children, hanging out the washing, putting on a bra or shirt, playing our favourite sport, and driving the car.
 All these activities most people take for granted.
 Unfortunately many of us are likely to experience an episode of shoulder pain at some stage during our lives.